-This collection of people, lodges and parks reflect my very best personal experiences from over 30 years of mammal watching in more than 100 countries.
+This collection of people, lodges and parks reflect my very best personal experiences (as of 2019) from over 30 years of mammal watching in more than 100 countries.
 This Top 20, in no order whatsoever, is a completely subjective list based only on the people, places – and of course the mammals – that I have encountered.
 How many have you been to?

 1. Central African Republic: Sangha Lodge